-Rayko is a Tokyo born, Los Angeles based, vocalist, composer, and a multi- instrumentalist, who fronts a Symphonic Rock band, Lolita Dark.
+Rayko is a Tokyo-born, Los Angeles-based, bilingual vocalist, composer, multi- instrumentalist, SAG/AFTRA actress, who fronts a Symphonic Rock band, Lolita Dark.

-Her life in music started at 4-years-old, as she composed her very first full length pop song about her mother.
-Her library now consists of hundreds of published and ready-to-be-published songs.
-The versatilities in her writing range from ABBA to ZAPPA.
+Her life in music started at 4-years-old when she composed her very first full-length pop song about her mother.
+Her library now consists with hundreds of published and ready-to-be-published songs.
+The versatilities in her writing ranges from ABBA to ZAPPA.

 Growing up in Japanese pop culture Rayko was constantly influenced by diverse genres of music.
 Rayko’s sister was heavily into European and American Rock, Pop, and Classical music, and throughout her childhood their parents held monthly, in-home, Jazz concerts.
-Early on, Rayko realized music was her calling, and moved to US to pursuit her dream, by her early teens.
+Early on, Rayko realized music was her calling, and moved to the United States in her early teen years, to pursue her dream.

-After picking up some modeling and acting jobs Rayko was able to make her very first US demo.
-She then walked up and down Melrose ave, and went to every college campus in LA and OC to promote her music, and to build her current fan base.
+After picking up some modeling and acting jobs, Rayko was able to make her very first States-side demo.
+She then walked up and down Melrose Avenue and stopped by every college campus in Los Angeles and Orange County to promote her music and build her current fan base.

 For several years Rayko took vocal lessons in Opera from Ron Anderson, and Metal from Brian Williams of MI.
 Rayko learned to use her voice as her main instrument, and she is one of the very few female vocalists who possesses the vocal technique of Pop, metal, death metal, opera, classical, jazz, and even cross over country.
 Rayko plays piano, guitar, and some drums, and is currently learning Koto and electric violin, to further expand herself as a musician.